oshablue/dacqman/README.md

 Then when you next start DacqMan that pref is checked, and if true, opens the devTools windows.

 However, if you "x" out of devTools to close the window, currently that event is not hooked, to change the stored state of devTools being open or closed.
 Not low hanging fruit at the moment.

+Update (1/23/23) maybe indeed the hook exists to catch this for some event like browserWindowInstance.webContents.on('devToolsClosed') or similar ... (?)

 ### Stylesheets (UI look and feel)